-3.11.1 Audit Committee
+- 3.11.1 Audit Committee - a.

-- a.
 Responsibility: Specify the scope of outside audit by no later than January 10 each year.
 The Audit Committee shall maintain oversight of the integrity of the Society's financial statements and returns by: (1) Selecting and evaluating the external auditors; (2) Ensuring the external auditor's qualifications and independence; (3) Determining the terms of engagement, including financial compensation, and terminating or replacing the external auditor when circumstances warrant; (4) Maintaining oversight of the performance of the Society's internal audit function and reviewing with management any reportable conditions and material weaknesses affecting internal controls; (5) Conducting any investigations into any matters within the committee's scope of responsibilities; and (6) Reporting bi-annually at midterm and annual members meetings of the board of governors. - b.
 Authority: To incur no more than \$45,000 direct charges and use of no more than 50 person-hours staff time per annum.

 - c.
-Committee Membership: The International Secretary/Treasurer shall serve as the chair of the Audit Committee.
-The Audit Committee shall include two (2) additional members who are independent and financially literate, appointed by the board of governors for terms of three (3) years each, at least one of whom shall have direct and material audit experience; - d.
-Terms: Members are to serve terms of three (3) years. - 3.11.2 Investment Committee - Responsibility: Establish and oversee the annual investment plans for the long-term reserve fund and the short-term fund.
+Committee Membership: The Audit Committee shall be comprised of three (3) persons who are independent and financially literate, appointed annually by the board of governors, for staggered terms of three (3) years each, one of whom shall be a current board member and independent of the Budget and Finance Committee, and one of whom shall have direct and material audit experience; - d.
+Terms: Members are to serve staggered terms of three (3) years. - 3.11.2 Investment Committee - a.
+Responsibility: Establish and oversee the annual investment plans for the long-term reserve fund and the short-term fund.
 [For details on functionality and deliverables, see the Investment Policy Statement.] - b.
 Authority: Incur costs of no more than \$1,000 direct charges and no more than 36 hours of staff time per annum for professional advice in determining the investment plans. - c.
 Committee Membership: The chair is the secretary/treasurer.
 Four (4) additional members shall be appointed by the president-elect prior to June 30 of each year. - d.
 Terms: Members are to serve terms of three (3) years. - 3.11.3 Tellers and Credentials Committee - a.
 Responsibility: For each election year, ensure appropriate credentials for voting were honored and assure the tally of the final vote was accurate.
 Their responsibility shall be as follows: (1) Ensuring that the election of international officers, governors, and discipline committee members is conducted in compliance with the Bylaws and Administrative Rules; and (2) Certifying the legitimacy of any elections of international officers, governors, and discipline committee in a report submitted to the board of governors.